 Here’s your sunflower craft supply list (This post contains affiliate links to the products mentioned.
 Read my disclosure policy for more information):

-- Free Sunflower Printable <— Get it Here!
+- Free Sunflower Craft Template <— Get it Here!

 - colored copy paper, colored cardstock, or construction paper

 - black marker (to decorate flower)

 Step 1: Download and Print the Free Sunflower Template

 Download the Free Sunflower Craft Template.
 For this project, you will need to decide if you will be making plain sunflowers for children to decorate.
 Or if you will be making the kindness/thankful flower.
 All of the templates are in the same PDF file.